bramstein/xsltjson/README.md

 Don't have an XSLT 2.0 processor?
 Check out [Micheal Matthew's Rayfish project](http://onperl.org/blog/onperl/page/rayfish), [xml2json](http://code.google.com/p/xml2json-xslt/), or a modified [xml2json version by Martynas Jusevičius](http://www.xml.lt/Blog/2009/01/21/XML+to+JSON).
 You can also use [XSLTJSON Lite](conf/xml-to-jsonml.xsl) to transform XML to JSONML.

+## License

+XSLTJSON is licensed under the new BSD License (see the header comment.)

 ## Credits

 Thanks to: Chick Markley (Octal number & numbers with terminating period fix), Torben Schreiter (Suggestions for skip root, and newline entities bug fix), Michael Nilsson (Bug report & text cases for json:force-array.)